python-adaptive/paper/paper.md

 This is not a systematic review of all these fields, but rather, we aim to identify the important traits and design considerations.

 #### Experiment design uses Bayesian sampling because the computational costs are not a limitation.
-Optimal experiment design (OED) is a field of statistics that minimizes the number of experimental runs needed to estimate specific parameters and, thereby, reduce the cost of experimentation.[@Emery1998]
+Optimal experiment design (OED) is a field of statistics that minimizes the number of experimental runs needed to estimate specific parameters and, thereby, reduce the cost of experimentation [@Emery1998].
 It works with many degrees of freedom and can consider constraints, for example when the sample space contains regions that are infeasible for practical reasons.
-One form of OED is response-adaptive design[@hu2006theory], which concerns the adaptive sampling of designs for statistical experiments.
+One form of OED is response-adaptive design [@Hu2006], which concerns the adaptive sampling of designs for statistical experiments.
 Here, the acquired data (i.e. the observations) are used to estimate the uncertainties of a certain desired parameter.
 It then suggests further experiments that will optimally reduce these uncertainties.
 In this step of the calculation Bayesian statistics is frequently used.